Lennart1978/servicemaster/README.md

 ```bash
 sudo meson install -C builddir
 ```

+For Archlinux users: There is 'servicemaster-bin' in the AUR.

 ServiceMaster in 'Kitty' terminal and 'Monokai' theme:
 <img src="sm-kitty-monokai.png" alt="SM-screenshot"></img>
 ServiceMaster in 'Kgx' standard Gnome terminal emulator: